Cristian Garín: 2023: 100th career and third top-5 wins, Masters fourth round

-2024-2025: Four ATP Challenger titles, back to top 100
+2024–2026: Four ATP Challenger titles, back to top 100

 Garín started his 2024 season by competing at the Australian Open.
 He lost in the first round to Christopher O'Connell in five sets.

 Ranked No. 111, he qualified for the 2024 Wimbledon Championships having missed the previous edition due to injury.

 Garín also qualified for the 2025 Wimbledon Championships as a lucky loser and recorded a first-round win against Grand Slam debutant Chris Rodesch.
 Garín won his fourth Challenger title of the season at the 2025 Uruguay Open in Montevideo and returned to the Top 100 climbing to World No. 80 in the rankings on 17 November 2025.

+After a four-year absence, Garin qualified for the main draw of the 2026 Monte-Carlo Masters but lost to third seed Alexander Zverev in the second round, after leading 4–0 in the third set.

 Davis Cup controversy

-In February, during the Davis Cup tie between Belgium and Chile, Zizou Bergs struck Garín with his shoulder during an exuberant celebration.
+In February 2025, during the Davis Cup tie between Belgium and Chile, Zizou Bergs struck Garín with his shoulder during an exuberant celebration.
 Bergs was not defaulted, but given a warning for unsportsmanlike conduct.
 As Garín refused to continue play, Ramos gave him three consecutive time violations, thus ending the match.